avinashsingh/mcp-sdlc-tracker/README.md

 - `update_entity_status`: Update status and/or assignment of any SDLC entity with audit trail recording
 - `update_task_status`: Update task status
 - `manage_story_dependencies`: Add or remove dependencies for multiple user stories in bulk
+- `manage_epic_dependencies`: Add or remove dependencies for multiple epics in bulk

 ### Comments Support
 - `create_comments`: Create comments on any SDLC entity for stakeholder feedback